Deformations of the braid arrangement and Trees: Definitions and known results

-\subsection{Labeled plane trees}
+\subsection{Labeled plane trees.}

-A \emph{tree} is a finite connected acyclic graph.
-A \emph{rooted plane tree} is a tree with a vertex distinguished as the \emph{root}, together with an ordering of the children of each vertex (we think of the vertices as being ordered from left to right).
+~\\ A \emph{tree} is a finite connected acyclic graph.
+A \emph{rooted plane tree} is a tree with a vertex distinguished as the \emph{root}, together with an ordering of the children of each vertex.
 A vertex in a rooted plane tree is a \emph{leaf} if it has no children, and a \emph{node} otherwise.
+We think of the children of a node $u$ of a rooted plane tree as being ``ordered from left to right'', and we adopt this convention in all our figures.
+For a child $v$ of $u$ we call \emph{left siblings of $v$} the children of $u$ (including leaves) which are on the left of $v$, that is, smaller than $v$ in the ordering of the children of $u$.

 We denote by $\mT$ the set of rooted plane trees with labeled nodes (if the tree has $n$ nodes, then the nodes have distinct labels in $[n]$, while the leaves are not labeled).
-We denote $\mT^{(m)}$ the set of \emph{$(m+1)$-ary} trees in $\mT$ (i.e. the trees such that every node has $m+1$ children).
-We also denote $\mT^{(m)}(n)$ the set of trees with $n$ nodes in $\mT^{(m)}$.
+We denote by $\mT^{(m)}$ the set of \emph{$(m+1)$-ary} trees in $\mT$ (i.e. the trees such that every node has $m+1$ children).
+We also denote by $\mT^{(m)}(n)$ the set of trees with $n$ nodes in $\mT^{(m)}$.
 A tree in $\mT^{(2)}(13)$ is represented in Figure~\ref{fig:boxed-tree}(a).
-For a non-root node $v$ of $T\in\mT$, we denote $\parent(v)$ the parent of $v$, and $\ls(v)$ the number of left-siblings of $v$ (including leaves).
+For a non-root node $v$ of $T\in\mT$, we denote by $\parent(v)$ the parent of $v$, and $\ls(v)$ the number of left-siblings of $v$.
 We compare nodes of $T$ according to their labels, so that $u<v$ means that the label of $u$ is less than the label of $v$.

 \fig{width=.8\linewidth}{boxed-tree}{(a) A (rooted plane node-labeled) tree in $\mT^{(2)}(13)$. (b) A $\SS$-boxed tree for $S=\{-1,2\}$ (note for instance that $-1\in S$ imposes that if a box contains both a node $u$ and its middle child $v$, then $u>v$).}